 As previously discussed, we drink our own champagne at Outlier and track several marketing metrics using the Outlier product.
 In early November, we started advertising with Google.
 With Google Analytics we can track the amount of page views, sessions, exits, new users, and more.
 We don’t have a lot of time to track these metrics and make meaningful sense of all the data.
 So, we use Outlier to crunch all of the numbers for us.

-Reading How Outlier Tracks Google Ads and Finds a Broken Relationship
+Outlier Tracks Google Ads and Finds Broken a Relationship

 Based on the Outlier story, you can see our New Users, Exits, and Session views were highly correlated for months.
 The change happened on November 8th.
 Then the number of New Users increased and impacted 90.9% of users.
 What this tells us, is previously, the majority of our traffic was sourced from Direct.
 Now, most of our traffic isn’t sourced from Direct, meaning the advertising efforts we started to drive people to the Outlier.ai site are working.